j7singh/Azure-IaC-with-Terraform/README.md

 # Azure-IaC-with-Terraform
-Deployment of Azure service with IaC
+Deployment of Azure services with IaC